 Vaccinated and unvaccinated cohorts have dramatically different frailties as demonstrated in this Kaplan-Meier plot in Fig 1 in the Palinkas paper where you can see the unvaccinated (red) curve up but the vaccinated (yellow) curve down.
 KCOR adjusts the mortality curves to remove the frailty differences.Compare cumulative outcomes

 KCOR is the ratio of the slope-adjusted cumulative hazards between cohorts, normalized to a short baseline window after enrollment.
-Here is a KCOR curve for all ages post booster showing the booster shots were net harmful:
+Here is a KCOR curve for all ages post booster showing the booster shots were net harmful in raising mortality for around 6 months before the harm plateaued whereas people who got Dose 2 nearly a year earlier had already had their increase and plateau and are flat/declining back to baseline mortality during the same period.

 How to interpret KCOR(t)